pepperpepperpepper/OpenDroidPDF/plan.md

 - Word conversion engines are large/complex.
 To keep the main app slim, we prefer an optional companion APK (“Office Pack”) that provides conversion.
 - The user share artifact stays consistent: “Export annotated PDF” (we never try to write back into `.doc/.docx`).

+Alternatives considered (and why they’re not the default)
+- Docx → HTML → `WebView`:
+  - Good: smaller than LibreOfficeKit; “just render something”.
+  - Bad: layout fidelity is inconsistent, and it’s a second rendering stack that doesn’t share the existing page/annotation geometry pipeline.
+- Remote conversion service:
+  - Good: best fidelity + small APK.
+  - Bad: breaks offline use, adds privacy/security risk, and is a non-starter for F-Droid-first expectations.
+- Embedded engine in the main APK (e.g. LibreOfficeKit in-app):
+  - Good: all-in-one install.
+  - Bad: enormous size + complex build; makes the main APK slower to ship and harder to keep green.

 Decisions (locked in)
 - Word docs are not opened natively; they are imported/converted to PDF first.
 - Imported Word docs behave like non-writable docs: